cainhopwood/aws-ml-workshop-starter-kit/content/Workshops/module-virtual-proctor/solution_deployment.md

 > Note: In future you may want to use this repository as the basis of your own website.
 If this is the case, take a look at the file `CONTRIBUTING.md` where the authors run you through deploying a customised version of the Web UI.

 ### Deploy the solution to your account
-1. Log into your AWS account on the console
+1. Login to your AWS account on the console
 2. In another browser tab, navigate to:
 {{< ext-link "https://github.com/aws-samples/amazon-rekognition-virtual-proctor" >}}
 3. Select the QuickLink for your closest AWS region